Gribbly's Day Out

 Gribbly's Day Out is a Commodore 64 game by Andrew Braybrook, released by Hewson in 1985.
 It was written over a three-month period.
 The game is set on the planet Blabgor and centred on the exploits of Gribbly Grobbly and his attempts to rescue errant 'gribblets' from the landscape and return them to safety.
 A revised version was released on the Rack-It budget label.

 The heroes

-Blabgorians possess the gift of psychic ability which allow them to levitate and move items with their minds, as a result they evolved without hands (as they do not need them), a single foot (good for bouncing) and an oversized head (handy for containing large quantities of psychic energy).
+Blabgorians possess the gift of psychic ability which allow them to levitate and move items with their minds, and as a result they evolved without hands (as they do not need them), a single foot (good for bouncing) and an oversized head (handy for containing large quantities of psychic energy).
 Gribbly Grobbly is a typical Blabgorian, and is tasked with the safety of the 'gribblets'.

 'Gribblets' are infant Blabgorians; they have an armoured shell to protect them, but when flipped on their backs they expose their vulnerable belly and are unable to right themselves.
 They also have a tendency to leave the safety of home in search of adventure.
-Unfortunately Blabgor is not a safe place; there are hordes of beasts roaming the landscape, eagerly searching for vulnerable Gribblets.
+Blabgor however is not a safe place; there are hordes of beasts roaming the landscape, eagerly searching for vulnerable Gribblets.